Turramurra: History

 One of the early local landmarks was Ingleholme, a two-storey Federation Queen Anne home in Boomerang Street.
 It was designed by John Sulman (1849–1934) as his own home and built c.
 1896.
 The house was part of the Presbyterian Ladies' College (now the Pymble Ladies' College) until 1977 and was added to the New South Wales State Heritage Register on 2 April 1999; and is on the (now defunct) Register of the National Estate as a notable example of Sulman's style.
 The Indian born diplomat Sir Henry Braddon's home was "Rohini", previously situated at the end of Rohini Street.

 Turramurra Post Office opened on 16 August 1890.

-After World War I, Turramurra underwent significant changes of suburban development.
-The construction of homes, particularly with the rise of the middle class, grew steadily.
-Large blocks of land were subdivided and new homes were built in a mixed style of California bungalow and Federation architecture, contributing to the area's suburbanisation.

 St Andrew's in Kissing Point Road is an example of the Federation Carpenter Gothic style.
 In 1932, Lewy Pattinson, founder of Soul Patts, gave the Presbyterian Church in NSW the land for Mission Hall, at what is now 106 Kissing Point Road.
 In 1936, ownership was transferred by Pattinson to St Margaret's Presbyterian Church, Turramurra.

-Turramurra Library was opened in 1947.

 A Turramurra East Post Office opened on 1 May 1959 and closed in 1993.
 The Turramurra North Post Office opened on 1 September 1953.

-In 1977, a precast concrete footbridge was built in Turramurra in access to the railway station.

 North Turramurra and South Turramurra became separate suburbs on 5 August 1994.